Gray Zone-A Caudate Conundrum

 - 1.00 AMA PRA Category 1 Credit™The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council for Continuing Medical Education for physicians.
 ASTRO designates this Journal-based CME activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity is a member only benefit.
 To become an ASTRO member please go to www.ASTRO.org and click “Join ASTRO”.

 Participants using ASTRO's online courses to satisfy the requirement of a Maintenance of Certification (MOC) program should verify the number, type and availability dates of any course before making a purchase.
 No refunds, extensions, or substitutions will be made for participants who have purchased courses that do not align with their MOC requirement.

-The course and its materials will only be available on the ASTRO website for that 2 year period regardless of purchase date.
-At the expiration of the qualification, participants will no longer have access to the course or its materials.
+The course and its materials will only be available on the ASTRO website for that 1 year period regardless of purchase date.
+At the expiration of the qualification date, participants will no longer have access to the course or its materials.
 ASTRO reserves the right to remove a course before the end of its qualification period.

 One of the two latest versions of Google Chrome, Mozilla Firefox, Internet Explorer or Safari.